Skip to main content

 Understanding the Body’s Signaling System

 Your body’s production of growth hormone is governed by a sophisticated feedback loop within the Hypothalamic-Pituitary-Somatotropic axis.
-The hypothalamus, a region in your brain, releases Growth Hormone-Releasing Hormone (GHRH), which signals the to secrete HGH.
+The hypothalamus, a region in your brain, releases Growth Hormone-Releasing Hormone (GHRH), which signals the pituitary gland to secrete HGH.
 The pituitary gland, in turn, releases HGH in pulses.

 As we age, the amplitude and frequency of these GHRH signals can diminish, leading to a less robust release of HGH from the pituitary.
 The system itself remains intact, yet its output is attenuated.
 Growth hormone peptides are designed to interact with this existing architecture.
 They are not synthetic HGH.